swastik93-dot/Hospital_Management_Information_System/README.md

 ## Support
 For any inquiries or support regarding the application, please contact swastikdeshmukh7@gmail.com.

-## Note
+## <span style="font-size:larger;">Note</span>
-It is advised to implement additional security measures before deploying it in a production environment.
+It is advised to implement additional security measures before deploying it in a production environment. **Developers can easily integrate and customize new features.**